What is a North Star metric?

 Can companies aim for more than one North Star?

-For more on how to find your focus metric, click here.
+For more on how to find your focus metric, go here.

-North Star metrics can be an effective strategy for aligning all teams around a singular goal, provided they’re not taken too literally, are supported by a flexible culture, and measured with analytics tools that helps teams tell whether it’s still guiding the way.
+North Star metrics can be an effective strategy for aligning all teams around a singular goal, provided they’re not taken too literally, are supported by a flexible culture, and measured with analytics solutions that help teams tell whether it’s still guiding the way.

-Remember that your ultimate goal is growth and success, and sometimes you will need to pivot and hence rejigger or reframe your North Star metric (or focus metrics) to reflect your company’s new mission.
+Remember that your ultimate goal is growth and success, and sometimes you’ll need to pivot and rejigger or reframe your North Star metric (or focus metrics) to reflect your company’s new mission.
 In that sense, it’s always okay to backstep and rethink things, as the last thing you want is to be chasing the wrong star.
+Learn more by downloading our ebook, Beyond the North Star, or get started with Mixpanel for free and start testing, refining, and tracking your most important metrics in one place.